-Activity Evidence that supports this approach Challenge number(s) addressed One-to-one support for children coming into school with little or no previous schooling (£5000) 2 Continue to target Pupil Premium children through targeted one to one support.
-This includes some tutoring in Year 6 with an experienced Teaching Assistant to ensure they are secondary school ready. (£2000) One to One Tuition £ £ £ £ & A A A A A A A A A A A A A A A 1 Third space learning providing one-to-one tuition in Maths (£1000) One to One Tuition ££££ 1
+Activity Evidence that supports this approach Challenge number(s) addressed

+One-to-one support for children coming into school with little or no previous schooling (£5000) 2

+Continue to target Pupil One to One Tuition 1

+Premium children through targeted one to one

+support.
+This includes

+some tutoring in Year 6 with an experienced

+Teaching Assistant to ensure they are

+secondary school ready.

+(£2000)

+Third space learning One to One Tuition 1

+providing one-to-one tuition in Maths (£1000)